Parsl/parsl/docs/index.rst

 Parsl programs on one or many processors.
 Parsl programs are portable, enabling them to be easily moved between different execution resources: from laptops to supercomputers.
-When executing a Parsl program, developers must define (or import) a Python configuration object which outlines where and how to execute tasks.
+When executing a Parsl program, developers must define (or import) a Python configuration object that outlines where and how to execute tasks.
 Parsl supports various target resources including clouds (e.g., Amazon Web Services and Google Cloud), clusters (e.g., using Slurm, Torque/PBS, HTCondor, Cobalt), and container orchestration systems (e.g., Kubernetes).
 Parsl scripts can scale from several